The Definitive Guide to Digital Politics, 2018 Edition

 About the Author

-“How to Use the Internet to Win in 2016” is written by Colin Delany, an eighteen-year veteran of internet politics and advocacy, a sought-after consultant and speaker, the founder of Epolitics.com and a columnist for “Campaigns & Elections”.
+“How to Use the Internet to Change the World — and Win Elections” is written by Colin Delany, a twenty-two-year veteran of internet politics and advocacy, a sought-after consultant and speaker, the founder of Epolitics.com and a columnist for “Campaigns & Elections”.
 As a consultant, he has worked with scores of nonprofit groups, candidates and companies to help them achieve their advocacy, electoral and communications goals using digital tools.
 This e-book reflects his own years of experience as well as lessons learned from campaigns and advocacy organizations across the political spectrum.

 Delany’s previous e-books, “Learning from Obama” — the definitive guide to Barack Obama’s 2008 online campaign — and “Online Politics 101” have together been downloaded thousands of times from Epolitics.com.
 The site itself was named “Best Blog – National Politics” at the 2007 Politics Online Conference and received a “Victory Award” as “Blog of the Year (non-Spanish-language)” at the 2012 Poli Conference.
 Besides being honored as one of the “Ten Who Are Changing the World of Internet Politics” at the 2010 World E-Gov Forum in Paris, Delany has spoken at venues ranging from Harvard University and the London School of Economics to the South By Southwest Interactive conference.